harness/developer-hub/release-notes/continuous-integration.md

 #### New features and enhancements

 * The Harness Cloud macOS image has been updated to the latest version of macOS Sonoma, which includes an Xcode upgrade to 15.2 (default) and 15.1.
 If your pipelines rely on a specific Xcode version, you must update your pipelines accordingly for the new version.
 For complete image specifications and information about specifying Xcode versions, go to [Use Harness Cloud build infrastructure](/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure).
-* [Build and Push steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact) support all kaniko and drone-docker runtime flags.
-You can specify these flags as environment variables in the Build and Push step settings.
-(CI-10165, CI-11031)
 * To support Docker images without a shell, the [Command field in Run steps](/docs/continuous-integration/use-ci/run-step-settings/#shell-and-command) is now optional.
-(CI-10115, CI-10676) <!-- Need info for docs to run without shell.
-Command field is optional, but must provide either image or command, both can't be empty.
-In K8s, command takes precedence over image. -->
+(CI-10115, CI-10676)
 * Upgraded Go to the latest version in the CI manager and CI-related plugins, such as `drone-kaniko`.
 (CI-10800)
 * Upgraded kaniko executor to version 1.19.2 in the [drone-kaniko plugin](https://github.com/drone/drone-kaniko/releases), which is used by [Build and Push steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact), to support Dockerignore with special characters.
 (CI-10908, ZD-55930)